zchandler/builderwars/core-rules.md

 Duration: ~1 hour

 In the Build Phase, each player selects their army from available Lego minifigs.
-The baseline number of minifigs (aka “heroes”) per side is 10, so for a 2 person game you should have at least 20 minifigs.
+The baseline number of minifigs (aka “heroes”) per side is 10, so for a 2 person game you should have around 20 minifigs.
 It is ideal if there any many more than this to chose from, and mix and match pieces, components, weapons and gear.

 ## Hit Points
 The primary game mechanic of Builder Wars is hit points (HP).
 The number of HP that a given minifig hero has determines how much damage he or she can withstand before shuffling off the mortal coil.

-Each player is allocated 80 total HP at the beginning of the game, to be divided amongst all their heroes.
+Each player is allocated 96 total HP at the beginning of the game, to be divided amongst all their heroes.

-A player can give 8HP to 10 heroes, or give more or less to some than others.
+A player can give 6HP to 12 heroes, or give more or less to some than others.
 HP allocation is the next step in army building, once the heroes have been assembled from parts.

 One HP is designated by a 1-dot “stud” lego piece.
 The lego piece (normally a 4x4 or 4x6 plate) that serves as a base to steady the minifig is also the HP counter.
 A baseplate 4 dots wide is best for playing on carpets, since 2-dot wide baseplates are tippy (half your heroes will be flopped over in a not very dignified way for most of the battle!).
 Any flat lego piece (“plate” type) will do, but 4x6 is the current default because it is small enough to be maneuverable, yet hold a sufficient amount of hit points (see below), and forces a HP constraint on how heavy duty a given hero can be.
-Q: Can I have 1 hero with all 80 hit points?
+Q: *Can I have 1 hero with all 80 hit points?*
-GM: Let’s try it, and see how it plays out!
+GM: *Let’s try it, and see how it plays out!*

 There are no extraneous cards or paperwork to keep track of HP since it’s visible to everyone just using Lego.
 A hero with 8HP will have 8 studs on his baseplate when he is at full health.
 If he gets hit by an arrow for 1HP damage, the player removes a stud, leaving him with 7.
 When there are no studs remaining, that hero is dead … or “defeated”, or whatever term you care to use. ahem.